Measurable Amount Statute

 The court recently found that the second-degree designation in subsection (2)(h)(i) in the Measurable Amount Statute violates the uniform operation of laws provision of the Utah Constitution but found that the offense should instead be classified as a third-degree felony.
 See State v.
 Ainsworth, 365 P.3d 1227, 1230-31 (Utah Ct.
 App.
 2016).

-Attorney for DUI with Measurable Amount in Salt Lake City
+Finding a Lawyer for DUI with Measurable Amount in Salt Lake City, UT